Covid vaccine: Fertility and miscarriage claims fact-checked

 Monitoring data shows vaccines cause miscarriages - False

-Some posts have highlighted miscarriages reported to vaccine-monitoring schemes, including the Yellow Card scheme in the UK and the Vaccine Adverse Event Reporting System (VAERS) in the US.
+Some posts have highlighted miscarriages reported to vaccine-monitoring schemes, including the Medicines and Healthcare products Regulatory Agency (MHRA) Yellow Card scheme in the UK and the Vaccine Adverse Event Reporting System (VAERS) in the US.

 Anyone can report symptoms or health conditions they experience after being vaccinated.
 Not everyone will choose to report, so this is a self-selecting database.